Arche Resonance Theory

 8.1 Removing the Arbitrary Restrictions

-Consider the amplitude first.
-The standard form traces the unit circle, fixing the magnitude at exactly 1 throughout.
-The balance condition requires only that the integral over any complete cycle vanish.
-For the standard unit rotation this is 02π A eiθ dθ = A 02π eiθ dθ = 0.
-This holds for any constant A, and once ω is freed, the bounds of integration scale accordingly, always spanning exactly one complete cycle.
-Nothing in the logic of 0 = 0, and none of the eight criteria, selects unit magnitude over any other value.
-Restricting A = 1 is an arbitrary constraint.
-The amplitude must be free.
+Begin with amplitude.
+The standard form traces the unit circle, but the balance condition requires only that the integral over a complete cycle vanish.
+For the unit rotation, ∫02π A eiθ dθ = A ∫02π eiθ dθ = 0.
+This remains true for any constant A. Nothing in the logic of 0 = 0, and nothing in the eight criteria, privileges unit magnitude.
+Amplitude must therefore be free.

 8.2 The Archeon Defined

-The expression A ei(ωθ + φ) is a complete instance of the recursive 0 = 0 identity.
-Its derivation traces directly from that foundation through the criteria of the preceding section to Euler's Formula and thence to the removal of every arbitrary restriction.
-It is the most general form of what Euler's Formula produces when the PSR is applied without remainder.
+The expression A ei(ωθ + φ) is a complete instance of the recursive identity 0 = 0 after passage through the criteria and through Euler's Formula.
+It is the most general form of that structure now available to the argument.

-We call each specific instance of this expression an Archeon.
-The name is chosen precisely: arche denotes not a primitive building block but an originary instance, something that expresses the nature of the whole from within a particular position in the whole's structure.
+We call each specific instance an Archeon.
+The name is chosen with care.
+Arche refers here to originary expression, not to a tiny brick from which larger things are later assembled.
 An Archeon is not a fragment of 0 = 0.
-It is 0 = 0, expressed from a specific location in the space of all possible expressions.
-The parameters A, ω, and φ do not determine what an Archeon is.
-That is given by the form.
-They determine which Archeon this is: the specific location in the space of all possible expressions at which this instance is found.
-Two Archeons with identical parameter values are not two things but one.
-Distinctness is parametric.
+It is 0 = 0, expressed at a specific point in the space of possible expressions.
+The parameters A, ω, and φ do not tell us what an Archeon is.
+They tell us which Archeon this is.

 8.3 Recursive Depth